 This clinical policy references Current Procedural Terminology (CPT®).
 CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 20222023, American Medical Association.
+All CPT codes and descriptions are copyrighted 20192022, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
-Codes referenced in this clinical policyThe following codes are for informational purposes only and may not support medical necessity.
-They are current at time of review of this policy.
+Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.